ngParty/ng-metadata/docs/DESIGN-PATTERNS.md

 #### Run Blocks

-> try to not to use `run` api, because there is no equivalent in Angular 2
+> try to not to use `run` api, because there is no equivalent in Angular 2,
+> instead do your initial run logic within service `constructor`

 **ES5**